 - a.
 In March 2020, the World Health Organization declared a global pandemic due to the novel coronavirus (COVID-19).
-The Company has considered the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of property, plant and equipment, intangible assets inventories, receivables, other assets and liabilities.
+This pandemic has resulted in possible future uncertainties in the global economic conditions.
+The Company has considered the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of property, plant and equipment, inventories, receivables, other assets and liabilities.
 In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of this pandemic and impact of the same on future performance, the Company has used information from internal and external sources including likely impact on the industry.
 The Company based on the current estimates, expects the carrying amount of these assets will be recovered.
 The impact of COVID-19 on the Company's financial statements may differ from that estimated as at the date of approval of these financial statements.
 However, the Company believes that the difference should not be significant. - b.
-The Company's ability to generate sufficient cash flows to meet its financial obligations in the foreseeable future could be impacted by the undetermined circumstances arising from the pandemic
+The Company's ability to generate sufficient cash flows to meet its financial obligations in the foreseeable future could be impacted by the undetermined circumstances arising from the pandemic.